umbraco/UmbracoDocs/12/umbraco-cms/extending/property-editors/package-manifest.md

 ### Telemetry elements

-In version 9.2 some additional root elements was added, the purpose of these are to control and facilitate telemetry about the package, none of these are mandatory.
+From version 9.2 some additional root elements was added, the purpose of these are to control and facilitate telemetry about the package, none of these are mandatory.
 The properties are:

 * `name` - Allows you to specify a friendly name for your package that will be used for telemetry, if no name is specified the name of the folder will be used instead
 * `version` - The version of your package, if this is not specified there will be no version specific information for your package